stevob14/passivecash/index.md

 #### Real Estate Debt

 The hardest step to getting into real estate investing is the prerequisite of having large capital.
 Groundfloor offers a way into real estate investing with as little as $10 minimum investment.
 The cost of entry is small, but the potential returns are significant.
 Expected returns up to 10% backed and secured by tangible assets.
-Groundfloor offers investors the opportunity to purchase real estate debt securities which generally provide a safer return than equity securities.
+Groundfloor offers investors the opportunity to purchase real estate debt notes which generally provide a safer return than equity.
 Groundfloor is a great investment opportunity if you're looking for diversification in your portfolio that isn't directly correlated with the stock market.
 Invest $100 and receive a $50 credit at [Groundfloor](https://app.groundfloor.us/r/od0e9f).

 #### Rental Properties